gjbex/Scientific-C-plus-plus/source-code/Xtensor/README.md

     matrix, and prints the differences between the reconstructed and original matrices.
   1. `matrix.csv`: CSV file with the element of a 2D floating point array.
-  1. `Makefile`: make file to build the applicatons.
+  1. `CMakeLists.txt`: CMake configuration file to build the applicatons.